openebs/website/docs/main/faqs/faqs.md

 ### What is the basis for its performance claims?
 Has it been benchmarked?

-Replicated engine has been built to leverage the performance potential of contemporary, high-end, solid state storage devices as a foremost design consideration.
+Replicated Storage has been built to leverage the performance potential of contemporary, high-end, solid state storage devices as a foremost design consideration.
 For this reason, the I/O path is predicated on NVMe, a transport which is both highly CPU efficient and which demonstrates highly linear resource scaling.
 The data path runs entirely within user space, also contributing efficiency gains as syscalls are avoided, and is both interrupt and lock free.

 MayaData has performed its own benchmarking tests in collaboration with Intel, using latest generation Intel P5800X Optane devices "The World's Fastest Data Centre SSD".
-In those tests it was determined that, on average, across a range of read/write ratios and both with and without synchronous mirroring enabled, the overhead imposed by the replicated engine's I/O path was well under 10% \(in fact, much closer to 6%\).
+In those tests it was determined that, on average, across a range of read/write ratios and both with and without synchronous mirroring enabled, the overhead imposed by the Replicated Storage's I/O path was well under 10% \(in fact, much closer to 6%\).

-Further information regarding the testing performed may be found [here](https://openebs.io/blog/mayastor-nvme-of-tcp-performance)
+Further information regarding the testing performed may be found [here](https://openebs.io/blog/mayastor-nvme-of-tcp-performance).

 [Go to top](#top)

 ### What is the on-disk format used by Disk Pools?
 Is it also open source?

-Replicated engine makes use of parts of the open source [Storage Performance Development Kit \(SPDK\)](https://spdk.io/) project, contributed by Intel.
-Replicated engine's Storage Pools use the SPDK's Blobstore structure as their on-disk persistence layer.
+Replicated Storage makes use of parts of the open source [Storage Performance Development Kit \(SPDK\)](https://spdk.io/) project, contributed by Intel.
+Replicated Storage's Storage Pools use the SPDK's Blobstore structure as their on-disk persistence layer.
 Blobstore structures and layout are [documented](https://github.com/spdk/spdk/blob/master/doc/blob.md).

-Since the replicas \(data copies\) of replicated volumes are held entirely within Blobstores, it is not possible to directly access the data held on pool's block devices from outside of replicated engine.
-Equally, replicated engine cannot directly 'import' and use existing volumes which are not of replicated engine's origin.
+Since the replicas \(data copies\) of replicated volumes are held entirely within Blobstores, it is not possible to directly access the data held on pool's block devices from outside of Replicated Storage.
+Equally, Replicated Storage cannot directly 'import' and use existing volumes which are not of Replicated Storage's origin.
 The project's maintainers are considering alternative options for the persistence layer which may support such data migration goals.

 [Go to top](#top)